 “I look around and everyone is on their phone.
 This is really serious, and I am on fire to educate people to let them know to put it down,” said Rosario.
 “Don’t use your phone while you are driving!”

-The National Safety Council estimates over 42,000 people were killed in motor vehicle crashes in 2022.
+The National Safety Council estimates 46,020 people were killed in motor vehicle crashes in 2022.
 Compared to pre-pandemic 2019, the mileage death rate in 2022 increased nearly 22%.
 Our roadways are more dangerous then they've been in 16 years and continue to pose some of the biggest risks we face each day, whether we are driving, riding or simply walking across the street.